TheDarkMist/NIS2-survival-kit/README.md

 - You can override per-session by writing `MODE=template` or `MODE=real` in your first chat message.
 - In real mode, the assistant will avoid placeholders, ask you to fill missing fields from `/00_context/company_profile.yaml`, and avoid destructive changes without confirmation.

-### Step 3: Create a Document
+### Step 3: Generate a Document
 1. Go to the `_prompts/recipes/` folder.
-2. Find the "recipe" file that matches the document you want to create (e.g., `01_security_policy.md`).
+2. Find the "recipe" file that matches the document you want to generate (e.g., `01_security_policy.md`).
-3. Ask the AI to create the document using that recipe.
+3. Ask the AI to generate the document using that recipe.
 For example:
-    > "Please create the security policy using the prompt in `@_prompts/recipes/01_security_policy.md`."
+    > "Please generate the security policy using the prompt in `@_prompts/recipes/01_security_policy.md`."

 The AI will now follow the instructions, read the necessary context files, and generate the document for you in the correct `/docs/` subfolder.

 ### Step 4: Review and Update the Index
-1. Review the document the AI created.
+1. Review the document the AI generated.
 2. Ask the AI to help you update the master index.
 For example:
     > "Now, let's update the index.
 Use the prompt at `@_prompts/update_index.md` to add the new security policy."